GAGGIUINO/gaggiuino.github.io/docs/guides/lego-component-build-guide.md

 - HW Scales
 - ToFnLED

-!>Continue the install by referencing the 3PLN machine-specific schematics and/or install instructions as they may vary.
+**Continue the install by referencing the 3PLN machine-specific schematics and/or install instructions on the [3PLN Stock Wiring Integration](/guides/3pln-stock-wiring-integration.md) page.**